jojoavila/Game-Framework---Snake/README.md

 # Future Work

 * Add music while the game is running
-* Add sound effect when the snike dies
 * Add the feature to save the actual stage of the game